CORNEAL GRAFT & CORNEAL TRANSPLANTS

 - Endothelial Keratoplasty – Descemet’s Stripping Endothelial Keratoplasty (DSEK or DSAEK)

 CORNEAL TRANSPLANT/CORNEAL GRAFT SURGERY

 During corneal transplant procedures the eye is numbed with topical and local anesthesia, a lid speculum is inserted to prevent blinking and the cornea is measured to determine the size of donor tissue required.
 The section of diseased or injured cornea is removed and replaced with a “button” of donor corneal tissue.
 The new tissue is then positioned and sutured into place and a shield is then placed over the eye to help protect it while it is healing.
 The sutures are generally kept in place for a year after the surgery and removed when the ophthalmologist feels like it has healed well enough to take them out.

-Eye Physicians of Northampton is pleased to have two ophthalmologist on staff that specialize in corneal disease, keratoconus and corneal transplants.
-Dr. Raymond Hubbe and Dr. Lauren Shatz are both board certified ophthalmologists with fellowships in corneal disease and surgery.
-During your corneal consult, Dr. Hubbe and Dr. Shatz will take the time to discuss the corneal issues that you may be having, discuss the options available and answer any questions that you may have regarding your treatment or possible corneal surgery.
-To schedule a consult with one of our corneal specialists, please contact the office directly.
+Eye Physicians of Northampton is pleased to have an ophthalmologist on staff that specializes in corneal disease, keratoconus and corneal transplants.
+Lauren J. Shatz, M.D. is a board certified ophthalmologists with fellowships in corneal disease and surgery.
+During your corneal consult, Dr. Shatz will take the time to discuss the corneal issues that you may be having, discuss the options available and answer any questions that you may have regarding your treatment or possible corneal surgery.
+To schedule a consult with our corneal specialist, please contact the office directly.